tjmapes/tjmapes.github.io/_posts/2014-11-21-trials-and-tribulations-of-hiring-in-house-software-engineers.md

 ---
 **What a pain in the ass.**

 I do not have an engineering background.
-I'm a front-end designer at heart turned full blown CTO and tasked with hiring new tech talent to build our in-house development team.
+I'm a front-end designer at heart turned full blown CTO tasked with hiring new tech talent to build our in-house development team.

 This in it self is daunting and almost debilitating to a certain degree, but I've been lucky enough to have some help on the technical assesment side which has really made getting people in the door to interview possible.